dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 ## Contract data model
 Logically a contract may refer to another contract.
 If it does so, it will typically refer to other contracts by names which do not include the contract version.
 This is to allow for version flexibility.
 Logically once the Data Contract Descriptor is fully processed, there is a single list of contracts that represents the set of contracts useable with whatever runtime instance is being processed.

-## Types of contracts

-There are 2 different types of contracts each representing a different phase of execution of the data contract system.

-### Composition contracts
-These contracts indicate the version numbers of other contracts.
-This is done to reduce the size of contract list needed in the Data Contract Descriptor.
-In general it is intended that as a runtime nears shipping, the product team can gather up all of the current versions of the contracts into a single magic value, which can be used to initialize most of the contract versions of the data contract system.
-A specific version number in the Data Contract Descriptor for a given contract will override any composition contracts specified in the Data Contract Descriptor.
-If there are multiple composition contracts in a Data Contract Descriptor which specify the same contract to have a different version, the first composition contract linearly in the Data Contract Descriptor wins.
-This is intended to allow for a composite contract for the architecture/os indepedent work, and a separate composite contract for the non independent work.
-If a contract is specified explicitly in the Data Contract Descriptor and a different version is specified via the composition contract mechanism, the explicitly specified contract takes precedence.

-### Algorithmic contracts
+## Algorithmic contracts

 Algorithmic contracts define how to process a given set of data structures to produce useful results.
-These are effectively code snippets which utilize the abstracted data structures provided by Data Structure Definition Contracts and Global Value Contract to produce useful output about a given program.
+These are effectively code snippets which utilize the abstracted data structures and global values provided by data descriptor to produce useful output about a given program.
 Descriptions of these contracts may refer to functionality provided by other contracts to do their work.
 The algorithms provided in these contracts are designed to operate given the ability to read various primitive types and defined data structures from the process memory space, as well as perform general purpose computation.

 It is entirely reasonable for an algorithmic contract to have multiple entrypoints which take different inputs.
 For example imagine a contract which provides information about a `MethodTable`.
 It may provide the an api to get the `BaseSize` of a `MethodTable`, and an api to get the `DynamicTypeID` of a `MethodTable`.
 However, while the set of contracts which describe an older version of .NET may provide a means by which the `DynamicTypeID` may be acquired for a `MethodTable`, a newer runtime may not have that concept.
 In such a case, it is very reasonable to define that the `GetDynamicTypeID` api portion of that contract is defined to simply `throw new NotSupportedException();`